michaelalfaro/eeb177-W17.github.io/_posts/2017-01-02-setup-virtual-box.markdown

 author: Gaurav Kandlikar
 ---

-To minimize platform-related problems during this quarter, everyone in this class we will  a standardized "guest" computer that essentially runs as a separate computer within your "host" operating system (e.g. Mac OSX, Windows 7, etc.).
+To minimize platform-related problems during this quarter, we will use a standardized "guest" computer that essentially runs as a separate computer within your "host" operating system (e.g. Mac OSX, Windows 7, etc.).
 To do this, we will use the VirtualBox software, which lets us visualize virtual machines images, and a Linux virtual machine image we have created for the course that includes core Unix functionality as well as a set of important computing packages (e.g. `R`, `python`.)

 ### Download the course virtualbox image and VirtualBox software